GeyserMC/GeyserWiki/_docs/geyser/geyser-command-line-arguments-and-system-properties.md

 - ```-DGeyser.PrintPingsInDebugMode=true```
   - Controls if pings are being logged in debug mode.
 - ```-DGeyser.UseDirectAdapters=true```
   - Allows you to disable the usage of NMS adapters.
+Disabling will result in a performance penalty and should only be used for debugging.
-This is spigot-only and will not work on other platforms.
+  This is Spigot-only and will not work on other platforms.
 - ```-DGeyser.BedrockNetworkThreads=8```
   - Allows you to set the number of threads used for the Bedrock networking.
 This is not set to a specific number by default, but is instead calculated based on the available resources.